 Other US jurisdictions

 Nevada, Tennessee and Wyoming recognise divided trusts.
-In many other US jurisdictions, the statutes do not provide clear authority for divided trusts.
-California, Florida and New York are among the states that lack clear authority for divided trusts.
+In many other US jurisdictions, like California, Florida and New York, the statues lack clear authority for divided trusts.

 In 2017, the Uniform Law Commission approved the Uniform Directed Trust Act, a model act governing directed and divided trusts.
-In 2018, New Mexico adopted the Act.
+In 2018, New Mexico adopted the Act, followed by Georgia, Indiana, Colorado, Maine, Nebraska, Connecticut, Michigan, Utah, Arkansas, Washington, West Virginia and Virginia.
 Other US jurisdictions will likely follow.
 Accordingly, the use of divided trusts will likely become more commonplace throughout the US.

 US tax considerations

 The division of trust powers can affect the trust's status for US income tax purposes, and it can affect whether the person vested with certain powers may be subject to US income, gift and estate taxes.
 Accordingly, the settlor and his or her advisers must take care in structuring a divided trust in a manner that avoids undesirable tax consequences.